-Composite Pmi in the United States is expected to be 51.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in the United States to stand at 51.10 in 12 months time.
-In the long-term, the United States Composite PMI is projected to trend around 51.90 points in 2021, according to our econometric models.
+Composite PMI in the United States is expected to be 58.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Composite PMI is projected to trend around 50.80 points in 2022, according to our econometric models.